xcambar/emberfest_2016/slides.md

 * **Produce data for** and **consume data from** the host app

 * Don't expose more of your app than necessary!

+### Migration feels incomfortable
+* Being out of Ember realm is, to say the least, uneasy.
+* But you're in for a brighter future
+* Keep in mind the dirty -> cleaning -> clean path
+* Cleaning does not feel clean, and it is okay!

 ---